celestiaorg/docs/docs/nodes/arabica-devnet.md

 ![arabica-devnet](/img/mamaki.png)

-Arabica Devnet is a new testnet from Celestia Labs focused exclusively on deploying the latest updates from the Celestia Labs team to a network that will always have the latest changes.
+Arabica Devnet is a new testnet from Celestia Labs that is focused exclusively on providing developers with enhanced performance and the latest upgrades for testing their rollups and applications.

 Arabica does not focus on validator or consensus-level testing, rather, that is what Mamaki Testnet is used for.
 If you are a validator, we recommend just testing your validator operations on Mamaki [here](./mamaki-testnet.md).

-Arabica instead focuses exclusively on developers, hence it being a devnet.
 With Arabica having the latest updates from all Celestia's products deployed on it, it can be subject to many changes.
 Therefore, as a fair warning, Arabica can break unexpectedly but given it will be continously updated,